 The Buffet (at Wynn)

 Having played Wynn Slots (download it on Android and Apple here) we had accrued enough points for a complimentary buffet.
-Priced at the holiday price of around $50 (plus taxes) this was a fabulous saving and well worth playing the game.
+Priced at the holiday price of around $50 (plus taxes) this was a fabulous saving and well worth playing the game if you’re looking to save money on food in Vegas.
 You can visit the buffet twice in a calendar month via the complimentary rewards.
 We did choose to pay the $22.99 each to upgrade to bottomless wine, beers and cocktails.

 The buffet dining room is gorgeous, although hectic, it is beautiful and had gorgeous festive displays when we were visiting.
 The buffet is separated into a couple of sections including a pastry and continental style breakfast selection with green juices, meats and cheeses as well as yoghurts and parfaits.
 We only visited for brunch so this may change when the dinner crossover happens.